 '''

 @Override

 public void delete(Layout layout, SectionViewParent sectionViewParent) {

-layout.removeSection(sectionViewParent.getSectionViewItem());

-layoutService.update(layout);
+updater, remove(

+layout, sectionViewParent,

+(sectionViewP, sectionViewBuilderList) -> sectionViewP.findMyBuilderIn (sectionViewBuilderList),

+(sectionViewP, sectionViewBuilderList) -> sectionViewBuilderList,

+(sectionViewBuilder, sectionViewBuilderList) -> sectionViewBuilderList,

+(sectionViewBuilder, sectionViewBuilderList) -> sectionViewBuilderList.remove(sectionViewBuilder)

+);

 }

+}

 '''

 There must be a way to identify a child object from a String among the children of a given parent object.
 In the example above, the name can be used to identify a component among the components of a known Jira project.
-This mapping between String and child objects, restricted to a specified parent object, is called a Partialldentifier.
-A ChildCustomEntity must have a Partialldentifier.
-On the other hand, it does not have to declare a cross-instance identifier, as a default one will be automatically generated from the parent's cross-instance identifier and its Partialldentifier.
-As in the case of the identifiers for GlobalCustomEntity, it is easy to create a Partialldentifier from some properties of the ChildCustomEntity.
+This mapping between String and child objects, restricted to a specified parent object, is called a PartialIdentifier.
+A ChildCustomEntity must have a PartialIdentifier.
+On the other hand, it does not have to declare a cross-instance identifier, as a default one will be automatically generated from the parent's cross-instance identifier and its PartialIdentifier.
+As in the case of the identifiers for GlobalCustomEntity, it is easy to create a PartialIdentifier from some properties of the ChildCustomEntity.
 In the following example, the name of a section is used to identify it within the layout.